Evan William Plunkett

 Working primarily with long exposures and intentional camera movement, Plunkett has developed a distinctive style he terms "photo impressionism."
 This approach allows him to capture the mood and atmosphere of a place rather than its literal appearance, transforming ordinary or abandoned scenes into emotionally charged visual narratives.
 Drawing inspiration from film and storytelling, Plunkett's images often feature quiet roads, vacant interiors, or faded Americana-spaces that feel suspended in time.
 Through careful composition, light manipulation, and movement, he evokes a sense of fleeting presence, as if the viewer has stumbled upon a forgotten moment.
 His work explores cultural themes and symbolic environments gathered both locally and during travels, offering a poetic meditation on time, memory, and the ephemeral nature of human experience.

 Currently residing in Putney, Vermont, Plunkett grew up in New Jersey, Connecticut, Texas, and Massachusetts, and completed his studies in Political Science at the University of Miami.
-His work has appeared in numerous juried exhibitions and publications around the world and was featured on the cover of SHOTS magazine.
+His work has appeared in numerous juried exhibitions and publications, was featured on the cover of SHOTS magazine, and is held in many private collections.
 Plunkett has published three monographs: Statements in Passing (2017), Landscapes (2019), and First Impressions (2023).

-A social justice and environmental advocate, he sits on the board of directors of the Doris Wilderness Foundation, Inc., an NGO dedicated to the protection of neotropical rainforest.
+A social justice and environmental advocate, he sits on the board of directors of the Doris Wilderness Foundation, Inc., an NGO dedicated to the preservation and rewilding of critical ecosystems.

 FIRST IMPRESSIONS, Monograph by Evan William Plunkett was published November 2023, Ophidia Press.
 LLC